 “Great, you’re hired!” he recalled.
 “It’s like all of a sudden, I was being interviewed for a job.”

 “I wasn’t expecting any kind of payment,” Brennan added.

-At the end of the process, he met with GTI executive based in Ohio Patient and Outreach Community Manager John Pardee.
+At the end of the process, he met with a GTI executive based in Ohio, the Patient, and Outreach Community Manager John Pardee.
 They said they needed a W-9 form for the honorarium, a type of payment for services rendered.

 “Honorarium?
 Really?
 Cool,” he said.

 Brennan wanted to split his honorarium with CMMNJ.
 But Brennan did not hear back.
 So, he called up GTI and spoke with the manager.
 He said they would get back to him and never did.